thanpolas/thanpolas.github.com/_posts/rants/2014-07-08-Dont-Squash-its-rude-and-a-lie.md

 And then they ask you to squash.
 The kinder ones, will pull your branch and squash themselves.

 This, apart from the two previous issues I've mentioned, that it's a lie and security-wise dangerous, now also adds *ungratefulness* in the mix.
-Your work is 8 commits of *value*, half of them were created because of the code reviews that the maintainer required you to pass through, this is your contribution, this is your work, this is what Github measures in the *Contributors* pane and the maintainer takes all that away and throws it in oblivion forever.
+Your work is 8 commits of *value*, half of them were created because of the code reviews that the maintainer required you to go through, this is your contribution, this is your work, this is what Github measures in the *Contributors* pane and the maintainer takes all that away and throws it in oblivion forever.

 ![Github Contribution Type](/assets/blogimg/github-contribution-type.png)

-Let me state this one more time, [there is absolutely no reason to Squash](https://news.ycombinator.com/item?id=7648237) other than to satisfy the maintainers excessive and uncontrollable [OCD](http://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder) and sense of self-importance, either as individuals or as a policy of the project (which most of the times is all the same).
+Let me state this one more time, [there is absolutely no reason to Squash](https://news.ycombinator.com/item?id=7648237) other than to satisfy the maintainers' uncontrollable [OCD](http://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder) and sense of self-importance, either as individuals or as a policy of the project (which most of the times is all the same).

 You'd ask, ok where does *rudeness* comes into play?
 And you'd be right, haven't touched on this.
 Yet.
 Rudeness comes out of the fact that a maintainer may ask you to squash on **every** hoop they make you jump.
 Now that's not only a lie, wrong and ungrateful but is blatantly outright rude and an abuse of your time as a contributor.
 Some very high profile projects are practicing this, I've been through it, it's demeaning, exhausting and outright rude.